boostorg/build/doc/src/vcs.rst

    assert.equal [ vcs.root-url /path/to/desired/root ] : https://example.com/git/path/to/desired/root ;
    assert.equal [ vcs.ref /path/to/desired/root ] : [ vcs.ref /path/to/desired/root : 1.0 ] ;

-Also, see the `example <../../example/vcs>`_ for an exhaustive example.
+The `example/vcs <../../example/vcs>`_ directory in the source repository contains a working example of the ``vcs`` module.

+The `example/vcs-generate-version-string
+<../../example/vcs-generate-version-string>`_ directory in the source
-The example below shows how to use this to create a ``version_string.cpp`` file containing the version string.
-The ``print`` module provides a mechanism to ensure that the generated file is only modified when the version string actually changes.
+repository contains the complete source code to generate a version string using the ``vcs`` module.
+The listings below illustrate the use of ``vcs.generate-version-string`` to create a ``version_string.cpp`` file containing the version string.
+Note that the ``print`` module provides a mechanism to ensure that the generated file is only modified when the version string actually changes.

 .. include:: ../../example/vcs-generate-version-string/jamroot.jam